-A common practice in the United States (and perhaps globally) is to take parts from different religions and philosophies, mashing them together to form a personal belief system.
-Doing so is extremely consumer-centric: keep the parts you like and ditch the rest; keep what is comfortable and jettison everything that makes them squirm.
+A too-common practice in the United States (and perhaps around the world) is to take parts from different religions and philosophies, mashing them together to form a personal belief system.
+Doing so is a consumer-centric mindset.
+People keep the parts they like, and they ditch the rest.
+They grab what is comfortable and jettison everything that makes them squirm.
 It’s akin to reading the Bible with a highlighter in one hand and scissors in the other.
 People do this now, and they did it back in the days of the prophet Zephaniah.

-He is not content to have our partial attention.
+God is not content to have our partial attention.
 He is jealous of our affections and wants it completely.
 We must give ourselves fully to him.

 Learn more about all twelve of the Bible’s Minor Prophets in Peter’s new book, Dear Theophilus, Minor Prophets: 40 Prophetic Teachings about Unfaithfulness, Punishment, and Hope